Can Northern Ireland break Nations League duck?

 In fact, it has been so poor Ian Baraclough's men are only one of three teams yet to win a match in the competition.
 The other two?
 Iceland and, gulp, San Marino.

-Northern Ireland have two more attempts to get their maiden win in September against Kosovo and Greece, but just why has the Nations League run been so poor?
+Northern Ireland have two more attempts to get their first win in September against Kosovo and Greece, but just why has the Nations League run been so poor?

 How did we get here?